-This page is a work-in-progress.
+This page is regularly updated.
 Check back later for more Nuzlocke variants and in-depth guides.

 Here we’ve collected a number of examples of different variants of the Pokémon Nuzlocke challenge, along with brief descriptions.
 These are intended to add variety, novelty, and/or challenge to the basic Nuzlocke experience.
 Click on the name of a variant for a more detailed explanation of the rules.